Azure/autorest/docs/proposals/generator-specific-settings/improved-exceptions.md

         throw ex;
     }
     ```
+    where `IHttpRestException<V>` is defined as:
+    ```csharp
+    interface IHttpRestException<V>
+    {
+        HttpRequestMessageWrapper Request { get; set; }

+        HttpResponseMessageWrapper Response { get; set; }

+        void SetErrorModel(V model);
+    }
+    ```
     Note: `HttpRestException` is a generic base case for all exception classes as discussed in the section below.
-    Modelling the error model as the exception class itself allows us to cleanly deserialize the response object returned by the service and bubble up all the related information in the form of properties of the exception class itself (which is `ResourceName` for `NotFoundError`)

 3. Allowing Exception classes to inherit from custom base class implementations.
     This enables customizations that can be shared between all exceptions thrown by service(s).
-The custom base class should ideally inherit from `HttpRestException` or contain the properties `HttpRequest`, `HttpResponse` and `message` along with constructors that sets these properties and an empty constructor for serialization purposes.
+The custom base class should ideally inherit from `HttpRestException<T>` or implements the interface `IHttpRequestException<T>` along with constructors that sets these properties and an empty constructor for serialization purposes.
 This is a contract that custom base classes should adhere to in order to ensure AutoRest generated exception classes compile successfully.
     The HttpRestException base class is designed as below:
     ```csharp
-    public abstract class HttpRestException : Exception
+    public abstract class HttpRestException<T> : RestException, IHttpRestException<T>
     {
-        public HttpRequestMessageWrapper Request { get; set; }

-        public HttpResponseMessageWrapper Response { get; set; }

         public HttpRestException()
         {
         }